daniel5151/ANESE/README.md

 ## Running

-ANESE can run from the shell using `anese [rom.nes]` syntax.
+Running ANESE with no arguments throws you into a directory-browser, from which you can navigate to your ROM and launch it.

-If no ROM is provided, a simple dialog window pops-up prompting the user to select a valid NES rom.
+Alternatively, ANESE can run from the shell using `anese [rom.nes]` syntax.
+Certain features are only accessible from the command-line at the moment (e.g: movie recording / playback, PPU timing hacks).
 For a full list of switches, run `anese -h`

 **Windows Users:** make sure the executable can find `SDL2.dll`!
 Download the runtime DLLs from the SDL website, and plop them in the same directory as